felicity-og/Beauty101/README.md

 # Beauty 101

-An app to aid beauty retailer clients in assessing their products throught reviews and ratings.
+A model to analyze skincare and beauty reviews from Sephora to uncover customer sentiment and help new customers make informed decisions.